-Market risk in the narrow sense of the term - referred to below as market risk - is the risk of loss arising from adverse movements in market prices or in the parameters that influence prices.
-Market risk encompasses a number of risk subtypes, including interest-rate risk (interest-rate risk in the banking book, interest-rate risk in the trading book), spread risk (constantly monitored component) and migration risk (as intermittent spread risk), currency risk, equity risk, fund price risk, commodity risk, and asset-management risk.
+Market risk is the risk of loss that could arise from adverse changes in market prices or in parameters that influence prices.
+Market risk encompasses a number of risk subtypes, including interest-rate risk in the banking book, interest-rate risk in the trading book, spread risk (constantly monitored component; broken down by banking book and trading book) and migration risk (as intermittent spread risk), currency risk, equity risk, fund price risk, commodity risk, and asset-management risk.
 Parameters that determine market risk also include a category of risk factors referred to as 'opaque'.
 These risk factors are parameters that are relevant to measurement but cannot be directly observed and must therefore be derived from quoted market prices using models.
-For the purposes of measuring and managing risk, market risk is broken down into spread and migration risk, asset-management risk, and general market risk, the last of which encompasses all the other risk subtypes.